 The South Lexington Youth Baseball organization dates to 1956 when it was founded under the name of the Southern League.
-In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division—the same as today– and several Minor League teams.
+In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division and several Minor League teams.
 For 62 years, SLYB built a tradition of excellence playing on 60' basepaths (46/60).
 In 2019, SLYB made the switch to 70' basepaths (50/70) with 9, non-divisional teams.
-Over the years the Minor League has expanded to the current 10 teams and in the 1990s the Rookie League (now 7 and 8-year olds with 11 teams) and Tee Ball (now 4 to 6-year-olds and 18 teams) comprise the league’s make-up.
+Over the years the Minor League has expanded to about 8-10 teams annually and in the 1990s the Rookie League (now 7 and 8-year olds with about 11-14 teams annually) and Tee Ball (now 3 to 6-year-olds with 16-22 teams annually) comprise the league’s make-up.

-During this 1970's period, South Lexington won several Little League State championships and in 1978 South Lexington’s 12-year-old All-Star team won the South Regional to become one of only four United States teams to qualify for the eight-team Little League World Series in Williamsport, PA.
+During 1970's , South Lexington won several Little League State championships and in 1978 South Lexington’s 12-year-old All-Star team won the South Regional to become one of only four United States teams to qualify for the eight-team Little League World Series in Williamsport, PA.
 South Lexington won two of three games in the World Series to finish third.